Elarson649/elarson649.github.io/_posts/2020-06-17-final-project.md

 Results
 ---------------------
-And the moment you've all been waiting for- the ingredients of a one-hit wonder!
+And the moment you've all been waiting for :drum:- the ingredients of a one-hit wonder!
 Below are the most important and statistically significant features that **increase the song's probability of being a one-hit wonder!**

-* **If an artist is featured on the song!** I think this is pretty intuitive- if there's a featured artist, it's more difficult to say who drove the song's success.
-  * As an example, think of American Boy by Estelle ft.
-Kanye West or Latch by Disclosure ft.
-Sam Smith!

-* **Relatively poor performance on the Billboard weekly charts.** This finding is also quite intuitive; if a song's peak position is closer to 40 than 1 and the song wasn't on the weekly charts for a long period of time, it's more likely going to be a one-hit wonder.
+* **Relatively poor performance on the Billboard weekly charts.** This finding is quite intuitive; if a song's peak position is closer to 40 than 1 and the song wasn't on the weekly charts for a long period of time, it's more likely going to be a one-hit wonder.
   * Let's look at How You Remind Me by Nickelback!
 The song was on the weekly charts for 49 weeks and peaked at number one, decreasing the Nickelback's chance of being a one-hit wonder.
   * On the other hand, let's look at Irish girl group B Witched and their surprisingly racy first single C'est L Vie (I hadn't heard the song since 1999- the things I can pick up on now :astonished:).
 The song peaked at number 9, but was only on the chart for 15 weeks- for a top ten song, this is a pretty short stay on the charts, so the song was more likely to be a one-hit wonder.

 ![Image test]({{ site.url }}/images/cestlavie.jpg "C'est La Vie")

+* **If an artist is featured on the song!** I think this is also intuitive- if there's a featured artist, it's more difficult to say who drove the song's success.
+  * As an example, think of American Boy by Estelle ft.
+Kanye West or Latch by Disclosure ft.
+Sam Smith!

 * **If the lyrics are similar to other popular songs at the time.** This was a surprising finding to me- when I think of one-hit wonders, I think of songs with odd lyrics (e.g. The Macarena, I'm Too Sexy, Barbie Girl, etc).
 These songs may be the exception, but in general, the more unorthodox the lyrics, the lower chance a song is going to be a one-hit wonder.
   * An example of a song that had a low lyric distance score (aka it was similar to other songs released at the time) is [What Is Love by Haddaway](https://genius.com/Haddaway-what-is-love-lyrics).
 If you look at the lyrics, you can see they're a bit generic (but undeniably catchy).